manalmorsli-cyber/unlockme-room-booking-platform/README.md

 UnlockMe provides a centralized platform where:

-* Clients can search and book rooms بسهولة
+* Clients can search and book rooms easily
 * Owners can publish and manage their spaces
 * Admins can monitor and control the system